flintlib/flint/doc/source/ca_qqbar.rst

 .. function:: void ca_qqbar_get_arb_im(arb_t res, const ca_qqbar_t x, slong prec)

     Sets *res* to an enclosure of the imaginary part of *x* rounded to *prec* bits.

+.. function:: void ca_qqbar_cache_enclosure(ca_qqbar_t res, slong prec)

+    Polishes the internal enclosure of *res* to at least *prec* bits of precision in-place.
+Normally, *ca_qqbar* operations that need high-precision enclosures compute them on the fly without caching the results;
+    if *res* will be used as an invariant operand for many operations, calling this function as a precomputation step can improve performance.

 Conjugates
 -------------------------------------------------------------------------------